gitpod-io/retired-gatsby-website/src/docs/self-hosted/0.4.0/install/install-on-gcp-script.md

 - A [Domain](../domain)
 - Optional: [HTTPS Certificates](../https-certs)

+Note that Google Cloud offers a [free trial](https://console.cloud.google.com/freetrial) with $300 worth of resources, which allows deploying and evaluating Gitpod Self-Hosted for free.

 ## Configuration

-The [Gitpod self-hosted repository](https://github.com/gitpod-io/self-hosted) contains all the base configuration files.
+The [Gitpod Self-Hosted repository](https://github.com/gitpod-io/self-hosted) contains all the configuration files.

 In particular, you will want to configure your `values.yaml`, by setting up your domain and the [OAuth](../oauth/) section.